letta-ai/vercel-ai-sdk-provider/README.md

     }
   },
   messages: [
-    { role: 'system', content: 'You are a helpful weather assistant.
+    { role: 'system', content: 'The user prefers metric units.
 Always provide temperature in Celsius.' }
   ],
+});

+// 🔴 Note: This will NOT send multiple messages to the agent const systemResult = await generateText({
+  model: lettaCloud(),
+  providerOptions: {
+    letta: {
+      agent: { id: 'your-agent-id' }
+    }
+  },
+  messages: [
+    { role: 'user', content: 'What is the weather like today?' }, { role: 'system', content: 'The user prefers metric units.
+Always provide temperature in Celsius.' }, { role: 'user', content: 'I like the weather today.' } // Only this last message will get sent to the agent ],
 });
 ```